Nate Schmidt: Vegas Golden Knights (2017-2018)

 After four seasons with the Capitals, Schmidt was left exposed by the club in the 2017 NHL Expansion Draft.
 He was selected by the Vegas Golden Knights on June 21, 2017.
 After going to an arbitrator in August, Schmidt signed a two-year, $4.45 million contract with the Golden Knights.
 During his first season with the team, Schmidt found success, putting up career high numbers in points and leading the Golden Knights in average playing time.
-He helped lead the Golden Knights to the 2018 Stanley Cup playoffs in their inaugural season, only to lose in the finals to his former team.
+He helped lead the Golden Knights to the 2018 Stanley Cup playoffs in their inaugural season, only to lose in the Stanley Cup Final to his former team.

 Prior to the 2018–19 season, Schmidt was suspended 20 games for violating the NHL's performance-enhancing drug use policy.
 He appealed his suspension, but the arbitrator upheld it.
 On October 25, while serving his suspension, the Golden Knights signed Schmidt to a six-year, $35.8 million extension.

 Vancouver Canucks (2020-2021)

-On October 12, 2020, Schmidt was traded by the Vegas Golden Knights to the Vancouver Canucks for a third-round pick in the 2022 NHL Entry Draft.
+On October 12, 2020, Schmidt was traded by the Vegas Golden Knights to the Vancouver Canucks for a third-round pick in the 2022 NHL entry draft.
 He stated his unhappiness following the trade, citing a lack of communication with Vegas management and calling it "a tough pill to swallow".